MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/masm-expressions-vs--c---expressions.md

 The most significant differences between MASM expression evaluation and C++ expression evaluation are as follows:

--   In an MASM expression, the numeric value of any symbol is its memory address.
+-   In a MASM expression, the numeric value of any symbol is its memory address.
 In a C++ expression, the numeric value of a variable is its actual value, not its address.
 Data structures do not have numeric values.
 Instead, they are treated as actual structures and you must use them accordingly.
 The value of a function name or any other entry point is the memory address and is treated as a function pointer.
 If you use a symbol that does not correspond to a C++ data type (such as an unmodified module name), a syntax error occurs.

 -   The MASM expression evaluator treats all numbers as ULONG64 values.
 The C++ expression evaluator casts numbers to ULONG64 and preserves type information of all data types.